 So, in a nutshell, intercultural communication relates to interactions among people from different cultures, while cross-cultural communication involves comparing interactions among people from the same culture to those from another culture.

-What makes intercultural communication so important?
+Why is intercultural communication so important?

-There are many reasons reasons why intercultural communication is important.
+There are many reasons why intercultural communication is important.
 First of all, effective intercultural communication is an essential skill for anyone working across different countries or regions in order to establish harmonious relationships and avoid conflict.
 It is essential to accurately and appropriately transfer information across countries and cultures.
 Executives in multinational companies, working either in their home country or as expats abroad, especially benefit from great intercultural communication skills to engage with international clients and employees.

 Similarly, intercultural communication is also crucial for anyone working with people from other cultures to avoid misunderstandings and even offense.
 It’s fair to say that intercultural communication is the foundation for successful international business in today’s globalized world.